2023 Formula One World Championship: Closing rounds

 Sainz took his second pole positions of the season at the Singapore Grand Prix, qualifying ahead of Russell and Leclerc.
 Red Bull Racing struggled all weekend, with Verstappen and Pérez lining up eleventh and thirteenth, respectively.
 This was the first time Red Bull Racing failed to make the final segment of qualifying since the 2018 Russian Grand Prix.
 Sainz held the lead at the start, as Leclerc passed Russell at turn 1.
 A safety car was brought out after Logan Sargeant crashed his Williams, resulting in most of the cars making pitstops.
 Leclerc had to be held longer in the pits to allow other cars to pass, seeing him drop to fifth.
 Sainz would hold off the pressure from both Russell and Norris to take his second Formula One victory.
-Russell crashed out from second on the final lap, promoting Hamilton to third.
+Russell crashed out from third on the final lap, promoting Hamilton to third.
 Leclerc would finish fourth, with Verstappen in fifth.
 Pérez, who was second in the championship, finished eighth.
 Sainz's win was the first for Ferrari since the 2022 Austrian Grand Prix, and ended Verstappen's record run of ten consecutive wins since the Miami Grand Prix and Red Bull Racing's record streak of fifteen wins since the 2022 Abu Dhabi Grand Prix.
 Verstappen extended his championship lead to 151 points, while Red Bull's lead shrank to 308.

 Verstappen returned to pole at Suzuka for the Japanese Grand Prix, qualifying ahead of Piastri and Norris.
 Norris and Piastri both attacked Verstappen at the start, with Piastri going up the inside of turn one, and Norris attempting to go around the outside, with Verstappen able to hold onto the lead.
 Verstappen was able to pull away from the McLarens to win the race.
 At the start, Norris was able to take Piastri for second place.
 Piastri would regain second place by undercutting Norris before McLaren instructed Piastri to let Norris past, to allow the latter to attempt to attack Verstappen for the lead.
 Pérez, who was placed second in the championship, had started fifth, but a collision with Hamilton at the start warranted a front wing change, dropping him down the field.
 Pérez would make contact with Magnussen on lap 12, resulting in another front wing change, before electing to retire the car due to collision damage.
 Verstappen's win saw Red Bull Racing clinch the World Constructors' Championship for this season, their sixth overall and second consecutively.
 Verstappen's win also saw him extend his championship lead to 177 points over Pérez.